simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 ```

 ### Testing our Events Log
 Now we can test whether our code is working!
-We can start our file monitoring script by running `python MOOSE/moose_monitoring.py &` to start the monitoring script in the background, and we can run our MOOSE simulation by running `/path/to/MOOSE/application/file -i MOOSE/simvue_thermal.i --color off`.
+We can start our file monitoring script by running `python MOOSE/moose_monitoring.py &` to run it in the background, and we can run our MOOSE simulation by running `/path/to/MOOSE/application/file -i MOOSE/simvue_thermal.i --color off`.

 !!! docker "Run in Docker Container"
     If running this tutorial inside the Docker Container, you can run the following commands:
     ```
     python tutorial/step_2/moose_monitoring.py &
+    ```
+    ```

-    app/moose_tutorial-opt tutorial/step_2/simvue_thermal.i --color off
+    app/moose_tutorial-opt -i tutorial/step_2/simvue_thermal.i --color off
     ```

 If you then log into the Simvue UI, you should see that a new run has been created in the `/moose` folder, with the expected `thermal-diffusion-monitoring` name.
 If you open this run and go to the Events tab, you should see that the Events log is updating live as the simulation progresses: